-According to Article 12 of the Universal Declaration of Human Rights, "No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, or to attacks on his honor and reputation."
-However, a system that combines data from satellite imagery, facial recognition-powered cameras, and cell phone location information, etc., can provide a detailed picture of an individual's movements as well as predict future movements and locations.
-Therefore, it can easily be used by governments to facilitate more precise restrictions on freedom of movement at both the individual and group level and by foreign actors targeting political change.
+According to Article 12 of the Universal Declaration of Human Rights, "No individual shall be subjected to arbitrary interference with privacy, family, home or correspondence, or attacks on honor and reputation."
+However, a system that combines data from satellite imagery, facial recognition-powered cameras, and cell phone location information can provide an individual's movements.
+This technology can easily be used to facilitate more precise restrictions on freedom of movement at the individual and group levels as well as by foreign actors targeting political change.
 Voting behavior and election campaigns are also influenced by social media.
-We are constantly connected to our smartphones which facilitates the search for every Covid-19 case to reduce the impact and magnitude of this pandemic.
-Today's smartphones even allow remote access to one's electro-grams.
+The continuous connection to smartphones greatly aids in the swift identification of every COVID-19 case, contributing to the mitigation of the impact and scale of the pandemic.
+The current smartphones even allow remote access to electro-grams.
 This creates new risks and challenges ranging from privacy to freedom of expression, given the tension between individuals and governments regarding human rights and democracy.
-Facial recognition is one such program that raises privacy concerns that could give rise to a digital dictatorship.
-In contrast, "the facial recognition market is expected to grow to US$7.7 billion by 2022 from US$4 billion in 2017.
-That's because facial recognition has all kinds of commercial applications.
-It can be used for everything from surveillance to marketing".
-COVID-19 and AI are taking societies around the world to another phase in history with the increasing use of robots for online shopping and delivery, digital and contactless payments, remote working, distance learning, etc. AI is changing our lives and affecting all sectors, as stated by OECD.
+The program of facial recognition raises privacy concerns that give rise to a digital dictatorship.
+In contrast, "the facial recognition market is expected to grow to US$7.7 billion by 2022 from US$4 billion in 2017”.
+Facial recognition technology finds diverse commercial applications, spanning from surveillance to marketing.
+The convergence of COVID-19 and AI is propelling societies into a new historical phase, marked by the growing use of robots for online shopping and delivery, digital and contactless payments, remote working, and distance learning.
+According to the OECD, AI is a transformative force, reshaping lives and impacting various sectors.

 In this context, digital technology can play a role in contact tracing programs implemented in member states.
-Some countries are using artificial intelligence to ensure access to information and track COVID-19 but these applications also track individuals.
-Member States are obliged under the International Health Regulations, to develop public health surveillance systems that capture data critical to their COVID-19 response, while ensuring that such systems are transparent, responsive to public concerns, and do not impose unnecessary burdens, for example, invasion of privacy.
-This creates serious tensions between states.
-AI creates new challenges for international human rights law, and it can be a risk to freedom and privacy.
-According to the World Health Organization, "the use of such data could also threaten human rights and fundamental freedoms during and after the COVID-19 pandemic.
-Surveillance can quickly cross the blurred line between disease surveillance and population surveillance".
-Free and open scientific data provides another challenge that requires rethinking international law in light of the emergence of new ideas related to the state and its sovereignty.
-Open access to scientific data creates new risks to data sovereignty, which is one of the causes of conflict between China and the US.
-Donald Trump and his administration have accused China of failing to share its COVID-19 samples with other countries.
-The cause of this conflict is data sovereignty, which is essential for technological sovereignty.
-In the AI era, data sovereignty is a sine qua non condition of sovereignty.
+Some countries are using AI to ensure access to information and track COVID-19 but the applications also track individuals.
+Under International Health Regulations, Member States bear the obligation to establish public health surveillance systems that effectively capture data essential for the response to COVID-19.
+These systems must maintain transparency, and responsiveness to public concerns, as well as refrain from imposing unwarranted burdens, such as the invasion of privacy.
+AI creates new challenges for international human rights law and can be a risk to freedom and privacy.
+According to the World Health Organization, "the use of the data could also threaten human rights and fundamental freedoms during and after COVID-19 pandemic.
+Furthermore, the blurred line can be quickly crossed between disease and population surveillance".
+Free and open scientific data provides another challenge that requires rethinking international law with new ideas related to the state and sovereignty.
+Open access to scientific data creates new risks to data sovereignty, causing conflict between China and the US.
+Donald Trump and the administration have accused China of failing to share COVID-19 samples with other countries.
+The cause of conflict is data sovereignty essential for technological sovereignty.
+In the era of AI, data sovereignty is a fundamental prerequisite for asserting and maintaining sovereignty.